-You must appoint the successor annuitant before the annuitant dies.
+You must appoint the successor annuitant before the death of the annuitant.
 You can remove a successor annuitant at any time before the annuitant dies, subject to legal restrictions.
+If no successor annuitant (successor planholder for TFSA) is named, the contract will end when the annuitant dies and the death benefit will be paid to the person or persons entitled to receive it.